swinterbourne/ewallace.github.io/README.md

 - Add funder logos on main page
 - Make protocols point to the github protocols repository

-Also see Issues on [the site](https://github.com/ewallace/ewallace.github.io).
+Also see Issues on [the github page](https://github.com/ewallace/ewallace.github.io).

 ## How to add content